 Beth's Top Ten List for the Summer

-I highly recommend checking out Beth Newingham’s latest post, "Planning a Productive Summer for You and Your Students."
+I highly recommend checking out Beth Newingham’s post, "Planning a Productive Summer for You and Your Students."
 She's my hero.
 Her tips and advice should not be missed.

 Beth has a few ideas to help you with YOUR summer plans as well.
 Thanks, Beth!!

 The Balance Between Real Adventures . . .

 Living the life of a reader is pretty cool.
 When we read, we learn more about the amazing world around us and about ourselves as well.
 Tell your students that they'll be very grown-up if they sprinkle in some serious reading time into their summer plans.
 But we're not saying that they have to have their faces buried in a book at all times.
 We all spend our summers doing lots of different things.
 There has to be a balance between living real adventures and reading about them in books.